Sessions and FAQ

 Q. How much do you charge?

-A.) The first session is an assessment and costs £100.
-Sessions therafter are shorter and are also £100 a sessions.
+A.) It costs £100 a session.
 Reduced rates are available for Nurses and Teachers.

 Methods of Payment: I accept cash, cheque or paypal.